Chakma script: History

 The Chakma script is an abugida that belongs to the Brahmic family of scripts.
 Chakma evolved from the Burmese script, which was ultimately derived from Pallava.
+Proto Chakma developed around the 6th century CE.
+Old Chakma developed in the 8th century CE.
+Classical Literary Chakma was used in the 11th to 15th centuries and the current Standard Chakma was developed and revived in the 20th century.

 The script, along with the Chakma language, has been introduced to non-government schools in Bangladesh, and as well as schools in Mizoram.

 Structure

 Chakma is of the Brahmic type: the consonant letters contain an inherent vowel.
-Unusually for Brahmic scripts, the inherent vowel in Chakma is a long 'ā' (aː) as opposed to short 'a' (ə) which is standard in most other languages of India such as Hindi, Marathi or Tamil.
+Unusually for Eastern Indo-Aryan languages, the inherent vowel in Chakma is a long 'ā' (a) as opposed to short 'a' (ɔ).
 Consonant clusters are written with conjunct characters, and a visible vowel killer shows the deletion of the inherent vowel when there is no conjunct.